Basic Medical Plan information

 Examine, without charge, at the office of the Administrator-Benefits and at other specified locations, such as worksites, and union halls, all documents governing the Medical Plan, including contracts and collective bargaining agreements, and a copy of the latest annual report (Form 5500 Series) filed by the Medical Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

-Obtain, upon written request to the Administrator-Benefits, copies of documents governing the operation of the Medical Plan, including collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated Summary Plan Description.
+Obtain, upon written request to the Administrator-Benefits, copies of documents governing the operation of the Medical Plan, including collective bargaining agreements, and copies of the latest annual report (Form 5500 Series) and updated SPD.
 The administrator may require a reasonable charge for the copies.

 Receive a summary of the Medical Plan’s annual financial report.
 The Administrator-Benefits is required by law to furnish each participant with a copy of this Summary Annual Report.

 In addition to creating rights for ExxonMobil Medical Plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit plan.
 The people who operate your Medical Plan, called "fiduciaries" of the Medical Plan, have a duty to do so prudently and in the interest of you and other Medical Plan participants and beneficiaries.
 No one, including your employer, your union, or any other person, may fire you or otherwise discriminate against you in any way to prevent you from obtaining a plan benefit or exercising your rights under ERISA.

 If your claim for a benefit is denied or ignored, in whole or in part, you have a right to know why this was done, to obtain copies of documents relating to the decision without charge, and to appeal any denial, all within certain time schedules.